-Prerequisite: American Sign Language 6 and 10 with a grade of "C" or better, or equivalent; English 101 or CAOT 32.
+Prerequisite: American Sign Language 6 and 10 with a grade of "C" or better, or equivalent.
+And English 101.

 Advisory: Concurrent enrollment in American Sign Language 23 and 55.
+Normally offered in the Spring semester only.

-Development of transliterating skills (spoken English to signed English and signed English to spoken English).
+Development of beginning level simultaneous transliterating skills (spoken English to signed English and signed English to spoken English).